 Dr. Mary Tinetti, chief of geriatrics and internist at Yale School of Medicine, states, “Once you get three, four, or five and six diseases, several things happen: Number one, almost guaranteed, trying to get one of these diseases under control is going to make one of the other diseases worse.
 Number two: The more … Read More »

 Besides helping to manage our mouse and rodent population, it may be hard to think of anything beneficial about snakes – especially poisonous ones.
-Yet there may be a surprising silver lining to slithery serpents: innovative cancer treatment options.
+Yet there may be a surprising silver lining to slithery serpents: innovative new treatments for cancer.

 Just ask Steve MacKessy of the University of Northern Colorado.
 He’s been collecting and studying snake venom for decades, freeze-drying the venom to retain its properties.
 He still works with samples gathered as many as 40 years ago, sharing, “A lot of other protein drugs are inherently unstable, but venoms in particular are designed to be stable under bad conditions.”